 It is possible, though rare, for parameters to become altered in such a way as to prevent the firmware from running correctly.
-If you suspect this, you can reinitialize parameters to defaults, then restore a previously-saved configuration (or restore the configuration manually using the utility program).
+If you suspect this, you can reinitialize parameters to defaults.
+If you have saved your configuration, you can restore it quickly by clicking on the Restore Configuration button.